|

 Patrol Torpedo Boat Insignia

-PT wool patch, was displayed using a pin (see right pic at 1200), UnUsed........inquire
+PT wool patch, was displayed using a pin (see right picture at top), UnUsed........inquire

 Submarines